Configurational entropy, transition rates, and optimal interactions for rapid folding in coarse-grained model proteins: Folding dynamics, pathways, and evolution

 The evaluation of the drop in entropy and the outer first passage times for the formation of the long-range disulfide bonds benefits from the use of the staircase bias, given that the decrease in entropy for such bonds is roughly $10$ and $\tau^+ \sim 10^3$.
+The input parameters, mean first passage times, and biased entropies for the simulation of crambin are available on GitHub (see Acknowledgements) in the hybridmc/examples folder.
 To visualize the free energy landscape and the kinetics for a pairwise-additive model in which each bond formed lowers the potential energy by a fixed amount $\epsilon_b$, we use disconnectivity graphs\cite{Becker:1997,Wales:2004}.
 The node levels in the graphs are determined by the dimensionless free energies, and the transition state free energies are set by adding the negative logarithm of the rate to the state's free energy.
 Changes in the morphology of the free energy landscape as the temperature is modified can be tracked by the structure of the disconnectivity graphs.
-Unsurprisingly, the disconnectivity graph for the model crambin system shown in Fig.~\ref{fig:crambinTree} exhibits a ``funnel-shape", in which the fully-bonded structure corresponds to a deep-lying node in the graph which is centrally flanked by local minima over a wide range of free energy values\cite{Becker:1997}.
+Unsurprisingly, the disconnectivity graph for the model crambin system shown in Fig.~\ref{fig:crambinTree} exhibits a ``funnel-shape" at low temperatures ($\beta^*= 12$), in which the fully bonded structure corresponds to a deep-lying node in the graph, centrally flanked by local minima over a wide range of free energy values\cite{Becker:1997}.
 The folding dynamics for the model, which exhibits no kinetic traps, is particularly simple.
 The average folding time needed to pass from an initial state with no bonds to the target native state, shown in Fig.~\ref{fig:crambinFoldingTimes} in dimensionless units inversely proportional to the self-diffusion coefficient $D$, decreases monotonically as $\beta$ increases and approaches a constant value.
-Note that this does not imply that the folding rate is fastest at low temperatures, since from kinetic theory, the diffusion coefficient is expected to scale as $D \sim \beta^{-1/2}$ so that the physical folding time increases at low temperatures\cite{Chapman:1990}.
+Note that this does not imply that the folding rate is fastest at low temperatures, since from kinetic theory\cite{Chapman:1990}, the diffusion coefficient is expected to scale as $D \sim \beta^{-1/2}$ so that the physical folding time increases at low temperatures.